-The type bars are quite remarkable in that they are hinged and flop freely sideways when coming down to print.
+The type bars are quite unique in that they are hinged and flop freely sideways when coming down to print.
 The two sloped guides ensure that the type bars are brought down to the common printing point.

 “SOMETHING NEW – Possessing all good points of other standard machines and some valuable features exclusively its own.
 Writing in full view of the operator, (much time is wasted in lifting the carriage in other machines)”